aio-libs/aiozmq/docs/rpc.rst

   * you never need to modify given list as it is your *incoming* value.
 If you still need to use :class:`list` data type you can easy do it by ``list(val)`` call.
-  * tuples a bit faster for unpacking.
+  * tuples are a bit faster for unpacking.
   * tuple can be a *key* in :class:`dict`, so you can pack something like ``{(1,2): 'a'}`` and unpack it on other side without any error.
 Lists cannot be *keys* in dicts, they are unhashable.

-    This is the main reason for choosing tuples.
+    This point is the main reason for choosing tuples.
 Unfortunatelly msgpack gives no way to mix tuples and lists in the same pack.

 But sometimes you want to call remote side with *non-plain-json*